SanskarJain1009/RISC_V_Chip/README.md

 # RISC_V_Chip
-This repository is created to make notes, and update during the RISC V Tapeout Program with IITG/VSD
+This repository is created to make notes, upload files and maybe for task submissions during the RISC V Tapeout Program with IITG/VSD

 # WEEK 0
 This comprised of 3 steps: